adamsorbie/unix_course-2020-02-14/README.md

 you should see the content of the parent folder of the parent folder which on a normal linux system is the root folder (`/`) assuming you are in `/home/yourusername/`.
-However, on WSL it should show the content of the home folder.
+However, on WSL it may be slightly different.
 Another convention is that `~/` represents the home directory of the user.
 The command